 Royal Mile Harry Potter sites in Edinburgh Scotland J.K.
 Rowling

 Edinburgh has a deep connection with the wizarding world of Harry Potter and there are several Harry Potter sites in Edinburgh that fans can visit.
 Most notably, it was the home of J.K.
 Rowling when she wrote the majority of the Harry Potter books.
 Rowling has acknowledged her connection to the city stating that “…Edinburgh is very much home for me and is the place where Harry evolved over seven books and many, many hours of writing in its cafés.”
 Want to sit and sip coffee in the same café that J.K.
 Rowling wrote the Harry Potter books?
 See turreted buildings that may have been the inspiration for Hogwarts?
 See graves and streets that may have influenced the names of Harry Potter characters?
 Drink a pint of butterbeer in a local pub?
-We’ll provide all you need to know to find these places on your own or visit them on a… Read the rest
+We’ll provide all you need to know to find these places on your own or visit them on… Read the rest

 « Previous Page